-Guests travel commercially to Anchorage, AK and connect onward to King Salmon (AKN) on the lodge’s private Cessna Conquest or Cessna Caravan airplanes included in trip cost).
-Most guests opt to spend Thursday night in Anchorage before pushing onward to King Salmon on Friday, but travel all the way through to the lodge is possible in one day.
+Rapids Camp Lodge is located seven miles upriver from King Salmon, Alaska on the Naknek River.
+Guests travel commercially to Anchorage, AK and connect onward to King Salmon (AKN) on the lodge’s private Cessna airplanes (Anchorage-King Salmon flight included in trip cost).
+Most guests opt to spend Thursday night in Anchorage before pushing onward to King Salmon on Friday.

 Choosing a date to fish anywhere in Western Alaska depends upon which species of fish you would like to target.
-Fishing is excellent any time in the season, but the conditions and species available vary from month to month and may impact when you decide to visit.
+Fishing is excellent all season, but the conditions and species available vary from month to month and may impact when you decide to visit.
 All months are excellent for viewing wildlife.
 (See WHEN TO GO for more details).

 Rapids Camp is a great option for hard-core anglers as well as mixed groups looking for the “everything Alaska” kind of trip.
 While trips here center around fishing as the dominant activity, there is no better way to experience all of western Alaska’s scenery, landscapes and wildlife than on a fly-out fishing trip.
-It is a great option to consider for anglers of all skill levels, ladies, young children, conventional tackle anglers as well as fly fishers.
+It is a great option to consider for anglers of all ages and skill levels, and for both conventional tackle and of course fly fishing.

 Rates are inclusive of all guided fishing and daily fly-outs, accommodations, meals, use of fishing equipment and waders/boots, and round trip air service between Anchorage and King Salmon, Alaska.
 Additional expenses include but are not limited to airfare from your home to Anchorage, hotel accommodations in Anchorage when applicable, gratuities and bar tab.
 (See RATES for details).